Grad

 • Other professional development activity, as approved by the Graduate College program director

-Upcoming Award Cycle (for 2026-27 AY Funding)
+Current Award Cycle (for 2026-27 AY Funding)

 Programs may nominate students in their final or penultimate year of degree work.
 Students who are awarded funding in their penultimate year may not receive a second year of funding.
 Students who are nominated for funding in their penultimate year, but are not selected, may be nominated for funding in their final year.
-As such, the acknowledgement form to preclude the student from receiving any further university funding following the end of this fellowship's funding is no longer required.

 Eligibility